 As with any new marketing strategy, it’s a good idea to start by identifying your goals and KPI’s.
 Are you looking to increase your following on a specific social media channel?
 Is your hope to generate a certain number of sales directly from this source?
 Make your goals specific and measurable.

 Another important consideration is your target market.
-Ask yourself if there is an online niche overlapping with that market, and see who is effectively reaching and engaging people within that crowd.
+Ask yourself if there is an online niche overlapping with that market.
+Then, see who is effectively reaching and engaging people within that crowd.

 When searching for an influencer, you might think the person with the most followers has the farthest reach, but marketing with micro-influencers, that is, those with between 5,000 and 100,000 followers, is proven to have more conversions.
-These “smaller” influencers are more cost-effective, making them an ideal option for startups or those making their first partnerships with influencers.
+These “smaller” influencers are more cost-effective, making them an ideal option for startups or first partnerships.
 They also have highly specific niches and are better at engaging their audiences.
 Ideally, you could come to an arrangement with an influencer who has a humble amount of followers, who then grows in popularity thanks to Socialfollow® or a variety of things that could throw them into the spotlight, therefore meaning more exposure for your product at no additional cost.

 Finally, there are several different platforms to consider when searching for influencers.
 Instagram is a go-to, particularly for companies wishing to engage younger audiences.
 YouTube is an exceptional option because of its versatility and the engaging nature of video; when researching a purchase decision, 4 out of 5 millennials go to video content first.